mascii/vue-yup-form/README.md

 # vue-yup-form
-Composition API & Yup Powered Form Validation.
+Headless form validation with Vue and Yup.
 This tiny library allows Vue and Yup to be a best friend.

 ## Requirements
 The following versions are supported: